Go Back

 Copied

-There are several areas over the Atlantic basin that AccuWeather meteorologists are keeping a close eye on for tropical development, including waters along the northern Gulf coast through the end of this week.
+AccuWeather meteorologists are keeping a close eye across the northern Gulf for tropical development through the end of this week.

-While none of the areas from off the southern Atlantic coast to waters north of South America are deemed a high risk, the zone that will be represented by a cluster of showers and thunderstorms that tracks westward along the northern Gulf coast is most likely to have some significant impacts, regardless of tropical development.
+While the area is not deemed a high risk, the zone that will be represented by a cluster of showers and thunderstorms that tracks westward along the northern Gulf coast is likely to have some significant impacts, regardless of tropical development.

-The area of interest is associated with a batch of drenching showers and thunderstorms that may trigger dangerous flash flooding and damaging wind gusts as it travels from the Ohio Valley to the southern Appalachians into Monday and then over the Carolinas and Georgia and off the southern Atlantic coast from Monday to Tuesday.
+The area of interest is associated with a batch of drenching showers and thunderstorms that are forecast impact the Carolinas, Georgia and off the southern Atlantic coast on Tuesday.

 From there, steering breezes will direct this budding low pressure area toward the west across northern Florida and the northeastern Gulf coast from Tuesday to Wednesday, Louisiana and offshore waters from Wednesday to Thursday, and then along the Texas coast from Thursday to Friday.